kellertobias/calendar-sync/README.md

 - Recurrence + exceptions with per-occurrence mapping
 - Filters: include/exclude, regex, ignore other tuples
 - Weekday/time windows; blocker-only mode
-- Safe tagging in notes/url plus SwiftData mapping table
+- Tagging in Event Notes for safe sync even from multiple computers
 - Diagnostics logs (levels), filter and export (JSON/Text)
 - Scheduler with configurable interval; manual Sync Now
 - Run at Login toggle

+## Running on multiple computers

+If you want to run the app on multiple computers, make sure that you export the settings and import them on the other computers.
+The explicit IDs from the sync tuples are used to identify the events and align them to the correct events on the other computers.

 ## Troubleshooting

 You need to give the app the permissions to access your calendar.
 After this the app should restart.
 If it doesn't restart, you need to manually restart it.

 ## License